Frequently Asked Questions

 What is an Admission Score and how is it calculated?

-The Admission Score is used to rank qualified applicants and determine whether or not you will be offered a seat in the program.
+The Admission Score is used to rank qualified applicants and determine whether or not an offer of admission is made.
 The Admission score is calculated as follows:

-The Academic Score represents 65% of the Admission Score
+The Academic Score = 65% of the Admission Score

-The Interview Score represents 35% of the Admission Score
+The Interview Score = 35% of the Admission Score

 The Admission Score for all applicants is calculated based on the above breakdown and then ranked from highest to lowest.
-The top 40 are offered a seat in the program with a minimum of 75% of the seats going to applicants that are residents from the province of NL and Labrador.
+The top 40 are offered admission to the program with a minimum of 75% of the seats going to applicants that are residents from the province of NL and Labrador.

 When will I hear if I have been admitted to the School of Pharmacy?

 The Admission Scores of applicants who are interviewed are calculated as soon as all data are received and processed.
 Once applicants are ranked, the Admissions committee meets to make recommendations on who should be offered a seat.
-Usually, applicants are notified in mid to late June.
+Usually, applicants are notified in early to mid-June.
 Individuals have fourteen days from the date of the offer to respond to the offer of admission.

 Is there a wait list and if so how many are actually moved off the list and offered admission?